yalabot/angular-foundation/README.md

 * To build modules, first run `grunt html2js` then `grunt build:module1:module2...:moduleN`

 You can generate a custom build, containing only needed modules, from the project's homepage.
-Alternativelly you can run local Grunt build from the command line and list needed modules as shown below:
+Alternatively you can run local Grunt build from the command line and list needed modules as shown below:

 ```
 grunt build:modal:tabs:alert:popover:dropdownToggle:buttons:progressbar